 My Disney Experience

 This is an absolute must-have Disney app if you are traveling to Disney World.
-You can book your fast passes, advanced dining reservations, hotel reservations, dining plan information.
+You can book your rides through Genie, check advanced dining reservations, hotel reservations, and dining plan information.
 You really need to get this app on your phone the minute you start thinking about planning a Disney World vacation.
 It is a very useful tool for planning every detail.

 Also, My Disney Experience will allow you to track all of the ride wait times.
-This is extremely important, because if you haven’t booked a fast pass for a particular ride, then all you need to do is pop into the app and look to see how long the wait would be without a FastPass.
-It allows you to make decisions on the fly a lot faster.
+This is extremely important because it allows you to make decisions on the fly.

 Amazon Prime Now